microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 var dateInAWeek = daysAgo(-7); // call a native function
 ```

-### Validate the challenge
+## Validate the challenge

-In order to validate the challenge, you should provide a manual orchestration and a planner orchestration of semantic and native functions.
+In order to validate the challenge, you should:
+- demonstrate your plugins by generating an email excuse and retrieving the date of the next ***[your favorite team and sport]*** game.
+- demonstrate a manual orchestration that uses function chaining between semantic and native functions to achieve the goal of generating an email excuse.
+- ***Bonus***: find the way to pass multiple variables thru the chain of functions using context.
+- ***Bonus***: use a native function that calls a REST API to retrieve the date of the next ***[your favorite team and sport]*** game.

 ---

-### Step 3 : orchestrate functions

-#### Step 3 goal
+# Challenge 4 : plugins orchestration

+## Orchestrate functions with a Planner

+### Goal

 Leverage a planner to orchestrate the previously written semantic and native functions: date retrieval, email generation.

-#### Step 3 concepts and syntax
+### Concepts and syntax

 Planners use LLMs to orchestrate the usage of semantic and native functions.
 At step 2, we integrated the email generation and API calls with native code.
 By using a planner, we can rely on an LLM to integrate semantic and native functions in order to achieve a goal.
 It's a declarative way of programming.